FluffiestFloof/lambda-players-plyadminsystem/README.md

 > $\color{#58A6FF}\textsf{\Large\&#x24D8;\kern{0.2cm}\normalsize Note}$ <br>
 > This will not make Lambda Players able to administrate the server.
 This is for real players' usage only.

-It currently overrides the scoreboard provided by the Lambda Players due to the implementation of the ability to right click on scoreboard icons to do certain actions on Lambda Players, so be aware of that.<br>
+Be aware that it currently overrides the scoreboard provided by the Lambda Players due to the implementation of the ability to right click on scoreboard icons to do certain actions on Lambda Players.<br>
 This is probably going to change.
 Maybe.

 ### Admin Commands